numencode/wn-backup-plugin/README.md

 [LaravelCollective/Remote](https://laravelcollective.com/docs/6.x/remote) package provides the access point to connecting to your remote servers and running commands.

-The above command will create a new configuration file, located at `/config/remote.php`, that contains all the options you need to configure your remote connections.
+The above command will create a new configuration file, located at `/config/remote.php`, that contains all the options you need in order to configure your remote connections.
 The connections array contains a list of your servers keyed by name.
 Simply populate the credentials in the connections array via your environment variables in the `.env` file.

 > Note that the SSH can authenticate using either a password or an SSH key.